lesterfx/holiday-shows/readme.md

 The main code runs on a Raspberry Pi computer, handling scheduling, dispatch, audio, and up to one pixel strip.
 Additional devices can be used:

-- Additional Raspberry Pis to control additional pixel strips, beyond the one that may be attached to the primary.
+- Additional Raspberry Pis to control additional pixel strips or to play music, beyond the one that may be attached to the primary.
 Run with `--remote` flag.
 - Arduinos to switch relays, running the `UDPRelayControl` sketch.
+- Raspberry Pis to switch relays, running with the `--relays` flag
 - [future] Arduino to control short pixel strips or predefined animations
 - [future] Arduino to display a countdown